sugandha001/bikesharing/README.md

 Checkout time per user can go up as high as 3000 minutes.
 This graph shows that people rent citi Bikes for a long duration.
 ![Screenshot (187)](https://user-images.githubusercontent.com/112904905/212791840-824640b9-8e87-4109-95e0-ba8bb8093c4d.png)

 Data shows that male users tend to rent bikes for longer duration and more often.
-This will help create the right marketting strategy.
+This will help create the right marketing strategy.

 ![Screenshot (189)](https://user-images.githubusercontent.com/112904905/212791921-41c16b5b-045a-4f75-9192-b8d6ccea49a9.png)